RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 **Output:**

 a) EV71_CG3.pdb and EV71_CG4.pdb : Two separate coarse grained pdb files that have the coordinates of selected CB atoms from residues that are equally distributed across the complex.
-   As an example EV71_CG3.pdb is shown the figure below.
+   As an example, EV71_CG3.pdb is shown in the figure below.
 b) Command line output

  ::